aivis Engine v2 - Constraint Navigator - User Guide

 Setup

 The aivis engine v2 toolbox does not need a licensing key.
-The python code is free to look into or even adapt.
-The respective toolbox release of an aivis engine v2 release {VERSION} is available as:
+Its python code is free to look into or even adapt.
+The respective toolbox release belonging to a aivis engine v2 release {VERSION} is available as:

-• Python Whl aivis_engine_v2_toolbox-{VERSION}-py3-none-any.whl
+• Python whl file: aivis_engine_v2_toolbox-{VERSION}-py3-none-any.whl

-• Docker Image aivis-engine-v2-toolbox:{VERSION}
+• Docker Image: aivis-engine-v2-toolbox:{VERSION}

 Create Engine Report